cube-soft/cube.pdf/Applications/Converter/Documents/English/Question.md

 ### What are the install options?

 The CubePDF installer is built using a framework called [Inno Setup](http://www.jrsoftware.org/isinfo.php).
-For a list of the installation options provided by Inno Setup, see [Setup For a list of installation options provided by Inno Setup, see [Setup Command Line Parameters](http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline).
+For a list of the installation options provided by Inno Setup, see [Setup Command Line Parameters](http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline).

 ### CubePDF printer does not appear in the list